mahoney1/docs/commercialpaper-query-tutorial.md

 ```
 Next hit CONTROL + S to save the file.

+## Step 2.
+Implement 'worker' query utility functions into your project - file: query.js

+1. Create a new file under the `contract/lib` folder using VSCode - call it `query.js`

+2. Copy the contents of the file `query.js` from the Github repo `github.com/mahoney1/commpaper` that you cloned earlier

+3. Paste the contents into your VSCode session - you should have all the copied contents in your new query javascript worker file.

+Cool - lets move on to getting this new contract functionality, out on the blockchain to replace the older version !

+## Step 3.
+Upgrade our Smart Contract version using IBM Blockchain Platform VScode Extension,  and Instantiate new edition

-10. We now need to add some changes to the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
+1. We now need to add some changes to the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.2"
   - add the following line immediately under the "dependencies" section:     `"crypto-hashing": "^1.0.0",`
   - hit CONTROL and S to save it.

-10. Click on the Source Control sidebar icon and click the `tick` icon to commit, with a message of 'adding queries' and hit ENTER.
+2. Click on the Source Control sidebar icon and click the `tick` icon to commit, with a message of 'adding queries' and hit ENTER.

 We're now ready to upgrade our smart contract, from within VSCode itself.

-11. Click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' and you'll see that version '0.0.2' becomes the latest edition of `papercontract'.
+3. Click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' and you'll see that version '0.0.2' becomes the latest edition of `papercontract'.

-12. Expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` and right-click...Install new contract, installing version "0.0.2" from the list presented up top.
+4. Expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` and right-click...Install new contract, installing version "0.0.2" from the list presented up top.
 You should get a message it was successfully installed.

-13. Right-click on the channel `mychannel` - and choose the option to Instantiate/Upgrade Smart Contract, choose the "0.0.2" smart contract package to upgrade on the channel.
+5. Right-click on the channel `mychannel` - and choose the option to Instantiate/Upgrade Smart Contract, choose the "0.0.2" smart contract package to upgrade on the channel.
   - Enter `org.papernet.commercialpaper:instantiate` when prompted to enter a function name to call ;
   - Hit 'ENTER' - ie leave blank - when prompted to enter arguments